 Some black guests are occasionally visible at national humane and animal rights conferences.
 Almost all, however, are either employed outside the humane cause, or are visitors from Africa.
 Those appearing at the podium are most often celebrity athletes or entertainers.

-A convention of Afro-American executive directors of humane societies could probably be held around a card table, and would still have empty chairs.
+A convention of Afro-American executive directors of humane societies could probably be held at the average lunch counter, and would still have empty chairs.

 Neither the first edition of Shelter Medicine for Veterinarians & Staff, nor the second edition, published 10 years later, makes mention of the ethnicity of either Tait or Miller.

 When two of a tiny handful of people of any particular background make contributions to humane work of the magnitude they have, the rest of the humane community should sit up, take notice, and look for more talent from the same source.

 It is highly unlikely that Tait and Miller became who they are, doing what they did for decades, by random accident.